 allows you to name a successor trustee to manage your assets not only

 after your death but if you become incapacitated as well.
-It further allows

-for them to receive an inheritance.
+decided is best for them to receive an inheritance.